Ben Franklin's World is an award-winning podcast produced by the Omohundro Institute of Early American History and Culture.

 Liz spent 18 months researching podcasts before she launched Ben Franklin's World.
 In addition to using Google Search to find information about podcasts and how to produce them, she listened to a lot of podcasts about podcasting.
 Her favorites still include Libsyn's The Feed, The School of Podcasting, The Audacity to Podcast, Podcast Junkies, and Podcasters' Roundtable.
-Liz also took a how to podcast course with Jeff Brown, a 26-year radio veteran who has leveraged his background to produce the successful Read to Lead Podcast.
+Liz took a how to podcast course with Jeff Brown, a 26-year radio veteran who has leveraged his background to produce the successful Read to Lead Podcast.

 You may find these blog posts over on Liz's blog helpful:

 - “How To Start A Podcast in Grad School: A Primer“

 - “6 Podcast Interview Tips That Will Make You Shine“